hackclub/terminalcraft/submissions/miller-rabin-py/README.md

 # miller-rabin-py

-A comprehensive terminal-based implementation of the Miller-Rabin primality test in Python.
+A terminal-based implementation of the Miller-Rabin primality test in Python.
 This tool allows you to determine whether a given number is prime, calculate value of pi(x) function, and find next prime to a natural number, without requiring any additional Python packages.

 ## What is Miller-Rabin Primality Test?